sloth2012/scalaML/README.md

     -   BFGS with golden section method
     -   CG with Fletcher-Reeves method
     -   L-BFGS (implement with line search method of Wolfe-Powell)
 4.  common loss function for binary classification.
+5.  algos in package newml:
+    -    redesign ml for multi-classification

 **note**:
-1.  this is just tested for binary classification(especially logloss) now.
+1.  the package ml is just tested for binary classification(especially logloss) now.
+2.  the package newml is still in development.